Mystic Majestic 5/4mm wetsuit — Manera vs Mystic wetsuits Ireland comparison

 Price: similar premium territory at the top end.
 Mystic's Marshall is the value pick of either range.

 Buying and aftercare in Ireland — the real difference: Manera has little to no shop presence in Ireland, so buying one usually means ordering blind from the UK or France, with returns, exchanges and any warranty claim going by courier.
-Mystic you can try on in our shop in Barna, Galway, swap sizes on the spot, and deal with humans if anything goes wrong.
+Mystic you can try on in our trailer at Silverstrand / Barna, Galway, swap sizes on the spot, and deal with humans if anything goes wrong.
 In a sport where a badly fitting suit ruins every single session, that matters more than any panel technology.

 What we'd actually buy